ridvanaltun/composer-library-template/README.md

 # Composer Package Template

-This repo contains for help to develop composer packages.
+This repo aims help me to develop composer packages more easily.

 ## Usage